TeoNikolov/wasp-2022-summer-school/README.md

 - `git clone https://github.com/TeoNikolov/wasp-2022-summer-school.git`
 - `cd wasp-2022-summer-school`

-The repository makes of [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to include code from other repositories into this one without copying over the code files.
+The repository makes use of [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to include code from other repositories into this one without copying over the code files.
 To set up the submodules, write the following :

 - `git submodule update --init`

-### Setting up the pipeline
+### Setting up Docker

-Subsystem 3 uses code that uses Docker.
+Subsystem 3 has code that uses Docker.
 This allows you to easily set up a working environment with all necessary dependencies, minimizing the risk of running into issues during the process.
 The script `./scripts/deploy.sh` is provided to automate the setup process.
 Run the script like this:

 - First, make sure Docker Desktop is running!
 - `cd ./scripts/`